spacetelescope/jdaviz/docs/imviz/plugins.rst

    If this field is not applicable for you, leave it at 0.
    **This field resets every time Data selection changes.**
 8. If you also want photometry result in magnitude unit, you can enter a flux scaling factor in the :guilabel:`Flux scaling` field.
+   :guilabel:`Flux scaling` is populated for JWST images if "bunit_data" is a key in the `meta` attribute of the image.
+The value used if this is the case is ``3631e-6`` and the resulting sum will be in AB magnitude.
-The value must be in the same unit as display data unit.
+   Otherwise, the value must be in the same unit as display data unit.
 A magnitude is then calculated using ``-2.5 * log(flux / flux_scaling)``.
 This calculation only makes sense if your display data unit is already in linear flux unit.
 Setting this to 1 is equivalent